Macroom: Education

-The town has two primary and three secondary schools; a De La Salle for boys, the St. Mary's Secondary School Convent of Mercy for girls, and McEgan College, a mixed technical college located in the castle grounds.
+The town has two primary and three secondary schools: a De La Salle secondary school for boys, the St. Mary's Secondary School (Sisters of Mercy) for girls, and McEgan College, a mixed technical college located in the castle grounds.

 The Convent of Mercy school is situated within the Sisters of Mercy's complex attached to St. Colman's Church, and also includes a convent, primary school, graveyard and grotto.

-Coláiste De La Salle was opened in 1933 and originally located in the town hall, until a permanent building was completed three years later.
+Coláiste De La Salle was opened in 1933 and originally located in Macroom Town Hall, until a permanent building was completed three years later.
 By the late 1970s the school was experiencing severe capacity issues and a re-structure and extension of the school was undertaken in 1982.
 Since its opening the ratio of pupils has remained relatively stable with 40% coming from the town and the rest from surrounding parishes.

-A new building was built in 2008 for St Colman's Boys National School after years of planning applications and appeals.
+A new building was constructed in 2008 for St Colman's Boys National School after years of planning applications and appeals.